rajitbanerjee/scripts/README.md

     $ chmod +x script_name

-This will allow you to run the scripts like:
+This will allow you to run the scripts as shown:

     $ ./script_name

-Tip: Copy scripts to a directory in your `$PATH` (e.g. `~/.local/bin`, which is added to path using `source ~/.profile`) to access them from anywhere!
+Tip: Add the `scripts` directory to your `$PATH` by including the line below in `~/.bashrc` to access them from anywhere!

-    $ cp ./google ~/.local/bin/
+    $ export PATH="/path/to/scripts:$PATH"

 Then, you can use the script like this from any working directory: